ktrachtova/perseqpipe_viz/README.md

 PerSeqPIPE VIZ is a Streamlit application for visualization of results from [PerSeqPIPE pipeline](https://github.com/ktrachtova/perseqpipe).

-Current version of PerSeqPIPE VIZ contains 3 sections, each specializing on interactive exploration / visualization of data produced by PerSeqPIPE:
+Current version of PerSeqPIPE VIZ contains 4 sections, each specializing on interactive exploration / visualization of data produced by PerSeqPIPE:
 1. **Reads Counts Viewer**: Exploration and visualization of read statistics after each step in of preprocessing in PerSeqPIPE workflow
 2. **sncRNA Counts Viewer**: Exploration of sequence-centric results from PerSeqPIPE workflow
 3. **DE Analysis Viewer**: Visualization of results from Differential Expression analysis, including PCA plot and interactive heatmaps
+4. **Reads Coordinate Extraction**: Extract information about specific read sequence, such as coordinates for visualization in [IGV tool](https://igv.org/), mismatches, strand etc.

+For more information about each section, go to [Sections documentation](docs/sections.md).

 ## 💻 Usage